bekir23/Pix2Pix-GAN-for-Image-to-Image-Translation-in-satellite-image/README.md

 https://people.eecs.berkeley.edu/~tinghuiz/projects/pix2pix/datasets/

 Our result can seen below.
 First row indicate input image, Second row model's indicate predict.
 Last row indicate ground truth<br/>
+This result is not so good,but your model can be good if you contiune training proccess with enough GPU resource.
 ![alt text](https://3qeqpr26caki16dnhd19sv6by6v-wpengine.netdna-ssl.com/wp-content/uploads/2019/05/Plot-of-Satellite-to-Google-Map-Translated-Images-Using-Pix2Pix-After-100-Training-Epochs.png)